mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ignored by a correctly-implemented receiver.
 For example, a sender might populate these extensions with a randomly-sized amount of random data.

+GREASE values MUST NOT be sent in the following fields, because an unsupported value in one these fields (including a GREASE value), will cause the enclosing message to be rejected:

+* `Proposal.proposal_type`
+* `Credential.credential_type`
+* `GroupContext.extensions`
+* `GroupContextExtensions.extensions`

 A set of values reserved for GREASE have been registered in the various registries in {{iana-considerations}}.
 This prevents conflict between GREASE and real future values.
 The following values are reserved in each registry: